XuaTheGrate/XuaTheGrate/README.md

 Hello there!
-I'm Serena, or most people call me Xua.
+I'm Maya, or most people call me Xua.
 (I am a she!)

 I like to mess around with code a lot, my top languages are Python and Kotlin.
 I've studied Python for well over 5 years and like to think I'm fairly fluent in the language.